-Eliza Fletcher Found Dead at 34: What to Know About the Billionaire Heiress - E!
+Eliza Fletcher Found Dead at 34: What to Know About the Teacher - E!
 Online

 Eliza Fletcher Was a Granddaughter of the late Joseph Orgill III

 The 34-year-old was the granddaughter of the late Joseph Orgill III.
-Before his passing in 2018 at the age of 80, Orgill was a billionaire hardware magnate and philanthropist.
+Before his passing in 2018 at the age of 80, Orgill was a hardware magnate and philanthropist.
 Currently, his company, Orgill Inc.—which supplies over 70,000 hardware and home improvement products to stores around the globe, according to Forbes—is now reportedly worth over $3 billion.

-The Heiress Was a Wife and Mom of Two
+She Was a Wife and Mom of Two

 Prior to her passing, Eliza welcomed two small children with husband Richard Fletcher III.
 According to Memphis Magazine, the two wed in 2014.

-Note: *Editor's Note: A previous version of this story referred to Eliza as a "billionaire heiress."
-The article has since been updated to reflect that while her grandfather's company amassed $3.2 billion in revenue last year, it doesn't reflect the late philanthropist's personal wealth.